the uk beaver project

 in may 2009, 400 years after they were declared extinct, the first eurasian beavers were reintroduced in western scotland thanks to the efforts of the scottish wildlife trust and the forest commission of scotland.

 just over a year later, photographers monitoring the population captured photos of two kits estimated to be 8 weeks old and showing signs of good health.

 following this success, a second population was introduced into the river tay and recent monitoring of scotland’s beavers has shown that they are spreading naturally throughout scotland’s rivers and woodlands as young males leave their home ponds in search for new territories.

 following in the footsteps of the scottish government, the first english beaver populations were released into the wild in 2015 and the eurasian beaver became officially recognised as a british native species the following year.

-thankfully, the scottish government passed a law in may 2019 which prohibited the killing of eurasian beavers in scotland and extra measures have been put in place to prevent the beavers from encroaching on farmland. just weeks later however, images emerged of a pregnant beaver being illegally shot dead by a farmer despite the new law.
+2019 saw the scottish government introduce a law which prohibits the killing of scottish beavers and extra measures have been put in place to prevent beavers from encroaching on the land of farmers which have not agreed to be part of the reintroduction project.